tmea-farkas/middle-earth/README.md

 - Font Awesome - to import icons
 - Favicon.io - to create favicon
 - TinyJPG - to compress images
+- ColorSpace - to find a matching color palette

 # Deployment